Pilgrimage to India & NepalWalking with the Buddha

 During our time in Bodh Gaya we’ll spend time at the Dungeshwari (Mahakala) caves (~45-minute drive).
 This is the site where Siddhartha Gautama lived on the banks of the Nairanjana River with five ascetic followers for four to five years, practicing austerities.
 After he realized that these austerities could not lead him to enlightenment, he abandoned them.
 We’ll also visit Senani village, where Siddharta walked after leaving his ascetic companions.
 Near death from starvation, here he was offered milk rice by a Brahmin girl named Sujata.

 After our Nalanda exploration, we’ll head to the city of Patna (~2-hour drive), where we will spend the night.
 Tomorrow morning we’ll visit Vaishali (~2-hour drive) en route to Kushinagar (~4 hours), where we will spend two nights.
 The Buddha spent much time in Vaishali, and this is the place where he first ordained women as nuns.
-Vaishali is also where he preached his final sermon before moving onto Kushinagar.
+Vaishali is also where he preached his final sermon before moving on to Kushinagar.
 Kushinagar is the site where the Buddha achieved Mahaparinirvana and was then cremated.
-The 20-foot long reclining Buddha statue inside the Parinirvana Stupa is simply mesmerizing, dating from 637 CE or earlier.
+The 20-foot-long reclining Buddha statue inside the Parinirvana Stupa is simply mesmerizing, dating from 637 CE or earlier.

-On December 14th we’ll cross the border into Nepal and head to Lumbini, the birthplace of the Buddha (~4 to 5 hour drive, plus time for immigration at the border).
+On December 15th we’ll cross the border into Nepal and head to Lumbini, the birthplace of the Buddha (~4 to 5-hour drive, plus time for immigration at the border).
 We’ll stay in Lumbini for three nights, giving us plenty of time to explore the gems here.
 We’ll visit the Maya Devi temple early in the morning and watch the endless prayer flags emerge from the morning mist.
 This is thought to be the spot where Queen Maya Devi gave birth to Siddhartha under a sal tree.
 These peaceful gardens, home to a pillar of Ashoka and a sacred pond, are a lovely place for morning meditation.

 While in Lumbini, we’ll also take a drive (90 minutes) to Tilaurakot, a site that many people believe is the true location of Kapilavastu, the kingdom where Siddhartha spent his first 29 years.
 Standing on the ruins of the ancient city walls and looking out at the countryside, one can only imagine what Prince Siddhartha might have been feeling as he left his family and embarked on his quest for liberation.